lucashbatista/bikeshare/readme_findings.md

 Create campaigns for casual riders that had used the Cyclist service and spent more than $15/month to become an annual member.
 Cyclists that used the Chicago service just a few times are not Chicago residents, so those people are not a good target for Chicago bikeride.

+The 50 stations where casual members use the most the service in chicago are the ones in the chart below.

 Produce a report for the following statement.